 \item[(ii)] an envelope in ${\tt L}$ with respect to ${\tt M}$ exists if and only if there exists an anvelope in the class of bimorphisms with the values in ${\tt L}$ with respect to ${\tt M}$; in this case these envelopes coincide:

 }\eit \etm

 \paragraph{Examples of envelopes.}

-\bex {\bf Universal enveloping algebra.} Left ${\tt K}={\tt LieAlg}$ be the category of Lie algebras (say, over the field $\C$), ${\tt T}={\tt Alg}$ the category of associative algebras (again, over $\C$) with the identity, and $F:{\tt Alg}\to{\tt LieAlg}$ the functor that each associative algebra $A$ represents as the Lie algebra with the Lie brackets
+\bex {\bf Universal enveloping algebra.} Let ${\tt K}={\tt LieAlg}$ be the category of Lie algebras (say, over the field $\C$), ${\tt T}={\tt Alg}$ the category of associative algebras (again, over $\C$) with the identity, and $F:{\tt Alg}\to{\tt LieAlg}$ the functor that every associative algebra $A$ represents as the Lie algebra with the Lie brackets

 Then the envelope of a Lie algebra $\frak{g}$ over the category ${\tt Alg}$ in the class $\Mor({\tt LieAlg},F({\tt Alg}))$ of all morphisms from ${\tt LieAlg}$ into $F({\tt Alg})$ with respect to the same class $\Mor({\tt LieAlg},F({\tt Alg}))$ is exactly the universal enveloping algebra $U(\frak{g})$ of the Lie algebra $\frak{g}$ (cf.\cite{Bourbaki-LieAlg}):